jexxa-projects/Jexxa/tutorials/TimeService/README-FlowOfControl.md

 *   Used `Driving Adapter`: `RESTfulRPCAdapter` and `JMXAdapter`
 *   Used `Inbound Port`: `TimeService`

-Please note that most large frameworks such as Spring or J2EE hide these aspects because it is seen as boiler plate code.
+Please note that frameworks such as Spring or J2EE allow to hide this step because it is seen as boiler plate code.
 You will see that this is true to a certain extend if you check Jexxa's tutorials.
+Especially the main-class which includes this step is quite similar.
 Anyway, please remember the quote `code is written once but read many times`.
-Since this code represents our starting point and greatly simplifies the navigation through the application, it is worth the effort.
+Since the main-class represents our starting point and greatly simplifies the navigation through the application, it is worth the effort.

 Based on this source code we can navigate into two different directions using some hotkeys of our IDE.
 Either we dive deep into a concrete
 `Driving Adapter` such as `RESTfulRPCAdapter`.
 Or we follow direction `Inbound Port` &rarr; `Outbound Port` by selecting `TimeService` and enter